Danhayes3008/Milestone-project1/README.md

  </p> found inside the button element and deleted.
 More testing to be done once
  a style is added, and links put in place.- 25/10/2018

+.tested new button adjustments for tablet screen size, unknown issue were navigation buttons wont hide until menu is selected.
+Will look at fixing this once the rest of the web page is finished. - 26/10/2018

  mobile first menu:

  added and tested mobile first menubar to make sure it worked. more testing to be done when content added and styled. - 25/10/2018

  Contributions:

+After researching the monkees on google i discovered from a <a href="https://www .monkees.com/news?page=1">monkees</a> website that a christmas album has been releised.
+No text was copied, but wanted to give recognition to this website for the latest news on the band that i have found.
+This also includes dates for Michael Nesmith and the First National Band Redux, and a super delux edition album.